tudurom/bsc-thesis/main.typ

 pipeline of the V8 JavaScript engine @v8website, used in the Chrome™ browser and Node.js runtime;
 each arrow represents a different program transformation step.
-Depending on the source and target languages, the prefered name for such a program might be different, as is the case for assemblers—transforming assembly language to machine code—or JavaScript module bundlers, such as Webpack, which optimise JavaScript source code for distribution over the Web;
+Depending on the source and target languages, the preferred name for such a program might be different, as is the case for assemblers—transforming assembly language to machine code—or JavaScript module bundlers, such as Webpack, which optimise JavaScript source code for distribution over the Web;